 The Big V (James Hewlett) - Having spent much of his adolescence confined to the scoring huts of the Welsh cricketing leagues, Hewlett was only too keen to take to the pitch but has not lost his passion for score booking and has made the role of club statistician his own.
 A steady batsman, nudging and nurdling the ball around, it was some innings into his Hendrick’s career that he achieved the feat of hitting the ball off the wicket.
 More recent net sessions however have shown a more expressive and expansive style akin to the modern style of play, crashing and careering the ball about.
 Pads off and ball in hand Hewlett has bowled some memorable spells and topped the averages on the 2014 tour, perplexing batsmen not only with seam movement but also through emitting a number of grunts and groans on release adding to those famous deliveries such as Murali’s doosra and Warne’s flipper, Hewlett’s James Brown ball.
 Waaaaaah.

-Qas Khattak - A new addition for the 2015 season Khattack joined the team with whispers around the dressing room that he was this rarest of creatures to sport the Hendrick’s floppy, a genuine cricketer.
+Qas Khattak - A new addition for the 2015 season Khattak joined the team with whispers around the dressing room that he was this rarest of creatures to sport the Hendrick’s floppy, a genuine cricketer.
 With an enviable cricketing claim to fame of being the youngest player to hit a century in his county’s league.
-Perhaps the most versatile cricketer in the team as a batsman, spinner, seamer and a highly talented fielder, surprisingly his crowing moment of the tour came off the field in the form of a moving duet of Oasis’ Don’t Look Back in Anger as the sunset on the weekend’s cricketing escapades that left not a single dry eye within earshot.
+Perhaps the most versatile cricketer in the team as a batsman, spinner, seamer and a highly talented fielder, surprisingly his crowning moment of the tour came off the field in the form of a moving duet of Oasis’ Don’t Look Back in Anger as the sunset on the weekend’s cricketing escapades that left not a single dry eye within earshot.
 We shan’t ever look back in anger Qas, never.

 Oli May - A fiery redhead, Oli fulfils the "Ben Stokes" role of the team, by providing reliable medium pace in the middle overs and frequently hitting the ball a lot further than any of us are ever likely to.
 He once completed an innings in near pitch black darkness, returning to the pavilion claiming to have hit a very well constructed 48; unwilling to engage in an argument with such a muscular man, Big V simply penned the score in to the book.
-A barrister in training, Ollie is also in the team in case the Hendrick's drinks company ever wish to discuss the legal implications of appropriating a registered brand name.
+A qualified barrister, Ollie is also in the team in case the Hendrick's drinks company ever wish to discuss the legal implications of appropriating a registered brand name.

 Tom Metcalf - Tom joined the Hendrick's XI as part of a frantic bout of recruitment that took place in the team's third year of existence, following the loss of some key players.
 He adds variety to the team's bowling attack with his wobbly left-arm seamers, and variety to the team's batting line up with his ability to play a forward defensive.
-Famed for his "keepie-uppie" approach to catches, Tom is unafraid to put his notoriously tough ankles to use in the field, and provides a chipper voice when other members of the team find themselves daydreaming.
+Famed for his "keepie-uppie" approach to catches, Tom is unafraid to put his notoriously tough ankles to use in the field, and provides an aggressively chipper voice when other members of the team find themselves daydreaming.

 Simon Minchinton - With us from the start, Simon quickly established himself the position of fielding all-rounder within the team through a number of acrobatic performances in the point/gully region, although really simply being able to both throw and catch put him well above many others in the field.
 Once famed for eschewing the more traditional forms of sporting footwear and opting to play in flip-flops, it subsequently emerged that this was not the daring fashion statement that had been assumed by his team mates, rather due to a spot of gout on his right foot, he now dazzles and amazes those who stay for the post match revelry with his vocal performances from a back-catalogue ranging from Michael Buble to Cindy Lauper.